South Tyrolean farmhouse bread

 Pane contadino dell’Alto Adige

 Today we want to bake a delicious traditional bread that comes from South Tyrol, a region in the north of Italy.
-It has been baked by peasant families for centuries and has a long history and cultural importance in the region.
-The bread is characterized by its rustic character and is made from simple, natural ingredients grown in the region.
-It is an important element of South Tyrolean cuisine and is often served with regional specialties such as bacon, cheese and wine.
-Today, South Tyrolean farmhouse bread is produced in many bakeries in South Tyrol and beyond.
+It has been baked by farming families for centuries and has a long history and cultural significance in the region.
+South Tyrolean farmhouse bread is characterized by its rustic character and is made from simple, natural ingredients grown in the region.
+It is an important element of South Tyrolean cuisine and is often served with regional specialties such as speck, cheese and wine.

 Difficulty: easy